The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-cup-2007.md

 tags = ["In-Store Merchandise"] categories = ["Chuck E. Cheese's"]
 +++
-The *2007 Chuck E Cheese Cup* was a Birthday cup made for Chuck E. Cheese Restaurant's and released in 2007 by CEC Entertainment
+The *2007 Chuck E Cheese Cup* was a Birthday cup made for Chuck E. Cheese restaurant's and released in 2007 by CEC Entertainment

 ## Design